Front matter

 {{ snippets.back[page.language] }}

-to retrieve the name of the link in the current selected language from the following lines in the snippets.yml data file:
+To retrieve the name of the link in the current selected language from the following lines in the snippets.yml data file:

 back: